 The $ amount of costs occurred in a certain period.
 According to the accrual principle, expenses are recognized independently from cash disbursement.

 While assets, liabilities, and equity will be shown on the balance sheet.
 Revenue and expenses will be shown on the income statement.

 “Unless you are willing to put in the effort to learn accounting – how to read and interpret financial statements – you really shouldn’t select stocks yourself” Warren Buffet

-The primary financial statements are Balance Sheet, Income Statement and Cash Flow Statement.
-Each of these statements has a different purpose, and together they give us specific information in regard to: “Return, Risk and Cash.”
+The primary financial statements are the Balance Sheet, Income Statement, and Cash Flow Statement.
+Each of these statements has a different purpose, and together they give us specific information in regard to: “Return, Risk, and Cash.”

 What is the income statement?

 The primary purpose of the income statement is to show the return of the business in a certain period: Quarterly, Biannually, or Yearly.
 The income statement is built around the bottom line, the “net profit.”

 Do not be surprised to notice your eyes unexplainably falling on the net income.
 Accountants make it as visible as a fluorescent fish ready to mate.

 This distracts you by other metrics on the Income Statement that are as important as the Net Income.